-YRP has made a significant impact in recent years in deterring, disrupting and dismantling criminal activities or organized and serious crime groups.
-Recent efforts and enforcement focus is directed at targeting high-level organized crime groups.
+York Regional Police has made a significant impact in recent years in deterring, disrupting and dismantling criminal activities or organized and serious crime groups.
+Recent efforts and enforcement focus are directed at targeting high-level organized crime groups.
 These investigations result in arrests of organized crime figures and seizures of property and cash.
-The reporting of the seizures is not considered a forfeiture until the court cases are completed and the property and cash is officially deemed forfeited by the courts.
+The reporting of the seizures is not considered a forfeiture until the court cases are completed and the property and cash are officially deemed forfeited by the courts.